-The Prostate Cancer Centre has teamed up with the Alberta Cancer Research Biorepository (formerly the cbcf Tumor Bank) for the collection of blood, tissue, urine and semen samples from patients with and at risk of developing cancer.
+Calgary’s Prostate Cancer Centre has teamed up with the Alberta Cancer Research Biorepository (formerly the cbcf Tumor Bank) for the collection of blood, tissue, urine and semen samples from patients with and at risk of developing cancer.
 The Tumor Bank has been collecting tissue and blood samples for many years from patients with both cancerous and benign lesions.
-Within the Prostate Cancer Centre, the cbcf Tumor Bank focuses on the collection of blood, urine and semen from men currently being followed in our Active Surveillance Program.
+Within Calgary’s Prostate Cancer Centre, the cbcf Tumor Bank focuses on the collection of blood, urine and semen from men currently being followed in our Active Surveillance Program.
 However, tissue collection is not limited to prostate cancer alone or specifically to the Active Surveillance program.

 The samples collected are stored anonymously and provided to researchers around the world for the development of new treatment and diagnostic tools for cancer.
 If you are interested in donating to the program, please visit their website or contact Dailene Maennchen at 403.943.8888 for more information.